Configure the Collector

 ## Configure OpenHound

-via the `[sources.source.jamf]` section of the secrets file or via environment variables using the `SOURCES__SOURCE__JAMF` prefix.
+Credentials for the Jamf collector are configured under the `[sources.source.jamf.credentials]` section of the secrets file, or via environment variables that use the `SOURCES__SOURCE__JAMF__CREDENTIALS` prefix.

 | `username` | \{PREFIX}\_\_USERNAME | The username of the account used to authenticate to the Jamf Pro API. |